-To obtain optimal thresholds with the lowest complexity we propose to try all the capacity values in an ascending way, $c_{min}$ will correspond to the lowest threshold, the highest threshold, however, will be defined when a constraint violation appears for the first time.
-Fig.\ref{fig:c} illustrates the example used for the simulation section.
+To find the optimal threshold $\alpha$ with the lowest complexity, we propose to sort the future capacity in an ascending way, then try its ascendent values as thresholds till reaching the one that causes video stalls.
+This approach will determine all the possible thresholds $[\alpha_{min},\alpha_{max}]$.
+Fig.~\ref{fig:c} illustrates the example used for the simulation section. \\